Anon-Planet/thgtoa/guide.md

 -   You should not use such apps directly from a hardware system but instead, use a Virtual Machine for compartmentalization.

-To reflect these recommendations, this guide will therefore later guide you in the use of Virtualization (See [Appendix W: Virtualization:][Appendix V1: Hardening your Browsers:]) so that even if your Browser/Apps get compromised by a skilled adversary, that adversary will find himself stuck in a sandbox[^212] without being able to access identifying information or compromise your system.
+To reflect these recommendations, this guide will therefore later guide you in the use of Virtualization (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]) so that even if your Browser/Apps get compromised by a skilled adversary, that adversary will find himself stuck in a sandbox[^212] without being able to access identifying information or compromise your system.

 ### Malicious USB devices: